Batteries

 Carbon Zinc and Zinc Chloride batteries may be disposed of in the same manner as alkaline batteries; see above.

 Lithium batteries are used many applications but most often in cameras.
 The word “lithium” is printed on the battery.
 Be sure to check all batteries; some lithium batteries, such as the AA size or short and fat lithium batteries used in cameras, resemble alkaline batteries, but should be recycled properly; hand to transfer station attendant.
-See below.

 Lithium-ion batteries are different from single use Lithium batteries, and must be recycled with rechargeable batteries.
 See info under "Rechargeable batteries" above.